Utilities and waste collection

 Do maximum resale prices apply to me?

 • Yes: if you make a specific charge to your customers for gas or electricity, whether or not you use individual meters to record their consumption.
 The rule typically applies to self-catering accommodation and caravan sites, although it affects all businesses where separate charging occurs.
-If you overcharge for electricity or gas, your customer can ask for a refund of the excess and can pursue the matter in the small claims courts if necessary.
+If you overcharge for electricity or gas, your customer can ask for a refund of the excess and can pursue the matter in the Small Claims Courts if necessary.

 Price of energy units